 Profile: Marie-Andrée Allison

-Between 1982-1992, Marie-Andree was also applying herself to the study of Byzantine Iconography with Princess Eve Galitzine, and was subsequently given charge of the Mother Flaviana School of Iconography in Victoria, BC.
-She then taught iconography and prepared icons that now reside in an Eastern Orthodox Church as well as in private collections.
+Between 1982-1992, Marie-Andrée was also applying herself to the study of Byzantine Iconography with Princess Eve Galitzine, and was subsequently given charge of a School of Iconography.
+She continues to paint icons and to teach the art form.

-In 2004, Marie-Andree was invited to participate in the decoration of St. Sophia Church in Victoria, BC.
-She was granted travel to Ravenna, Italy, to study the art of Byzantine Mosaic Art, where she learned under the expertise and tutelage of Luciana Notturni at the Scuala Arte del Mosaico.
+In 2004, Marie-Andrée was invited to participate in the decoration of St. Sophia Church in Victoria, BC.
+She was granted travel to Ravenna, Italy, to study Byzantine Mosaic Art, where she learned under the expertise and tutelage of Luciana Notturni at the Scuala Arte del Mosaico.
 The immersive influence and love for the school brought her back to complete several courses between 2004-2013, including Mural, Floor, and Micro Mosaic, as well as Conservation and Restoration of Contemporary Mosaic.
-In 2010, she completed a Master Mosaics course in Orsoni, Italy, where she established a close connection with Luca Della Chiesa, who have since been providing the precious material to continue the decoration of St. Sophia.
+She has since returned to Italy to assist in the school and continue her studies.

-In 2013, Luciana Notturni introduced Marie-Andree to Marco da Lucas and his atelier in Ravenna, where she experienced a deep emotional connection to the art form and lead to a new understanding of and more playful and creative approach to her mosaic art.
-Examples of this can be found in her works “Camisa Novella” and “White Wing” (2015), as well as several triptychs and diptychs, such as “Glaciers,” which combines the art of mosaic with encaustics.
+After meeting Marco de Luca and visiting his atelier in Ravenna,Marie-Andrée experienced a deep emotional connection to the art form, leading to a new creative approach.
+Examples of this can be found in her works “Camisa Novella” and “White Wing”, as well as several triptychs and diptychs, such as “Glaciers,” which combines the art of mosaic with encaustics.

-Marie-Andree Allison resides with her family in Victoria, BC, Canada.
+Marie-Andrée Allison resides with her family in Victoria, BC, Canada.

 Print | Sitemap